Covert Communication Gains from Adversary's Ignorance of Transmission Time: Introduction

 In our scenario, Alice communicates to Bob over an AWGN channel.
 Willie also has an AWGN channel from Alice.
-Unlike the setting in \cite{bash12sqrtlawisit,bash13squarerootjsac}, the channel is slotted, as described in Figure \ref{fig:timing}.
+Unlike the setting in \cite{bash12sqrtlawisit,bash13squarerootjsac}, the channel is slotted, as shown in Figure \ref{fig:timing}.
 Each of $T(n)$ slots contains $n$ symbol periods, where $T(n)$ is an increasing function of $n$.
-If Alice used all $nT(n)$ symbol periods for transmission, then, by the square root law in \cite{bash12sqrtlawisit,bash13squarerootjsac}, she could reliably transmit $\mathcal{O}(\sqrt{nT(n)})$ covert bits\footnote{Throughout this paper we employ asymptotic notation \cite[Ch.~3.1]{clrs2e} where $f(n)=\mathcal{O}(g(n))$ denotes an asymptotic upper bound on $f(n)$ (i.e.~there exist constants $m,n_0>0$ such that $0\leq f(n)\leq m g(n)$ for all $n\geq n_0$), $f(n)=o(g(n))$ denotes an upper bound on $f(n)$ that is not asymptotically tight (i.e.~for any constant $m>0$, there exists constant $n_0>0$ such that $0\leq f(n)<m g(n)$ for all $n\geq n_0$), and $f(n)=\omega(g(n))$ denotes a lower bound on $f(n)$ that is not asymptotically tight (i.e.~for any constant $m>0$, there exists constant $n_0>0$ such that $0\leq m g(n)<f(n)$ for all $n\geq n_0$).} to Bob.
-However, Alice uses only a single slot $t_{\rm A}$, which she keeps secret from Willie, who is thus forced to monitor all $T(n)$ slots.
-A na\"{i}ve application of the square root law \cite{bash12sqrtlawisit,bash13squarerootjsac} allows Alice to reliably transmit $\mathcal{O}(\sqrt{n})$ covert bits in this scenario.
-We demonstrate that Alice can transmit $\mathcal{O}\left(\min\{\sqrt{n \log T(n)},n\}\right)$ bits reliably on this channel while maintaining arbitrarily low probability of detection by Willie.
-Conversely, we show that the transmission of $\omega(\sqrt{n\log T(n)})$ bits either results in Alice being detected with high probability or unreliable communication.
+If Alice used all $nT(n)$ symbol periods for transmission, then, by the SRL in \cite{bash12sqrtlawisit,bash13squarerootjsac}, she could reliably transmit $\mathcal{O}(\sqrt{nT(n)})$ covert bits to Bob.
+However, to model a practical scenario where Alice is constrained to a short message relative to the total available transmission time, her communication is restricted to a single slot $t_{\rm A}$ which is kept secret from Willie.
+While this certainly reduces the amount of transmissible data, a natural question is whether an improvement can be made over a na\"{i}ve application of the SRL \cite{bash12sqrtlawisit,bash13squarerootjsac}, which allows Alice to reliably transmit $\mathcal{O}(\sqrt{n})$ covert bits in this scenario.
+Here we demonstrate that Alice can transmit $\mathcal{O}\left(\min\{\sqrt{n \log T(n)},n\}\right)$ bits reliably on this channel while maintaining arbitrarily low probability of detection by Willie.
+Conversely, we show that the transmission of $\omega(\sqrt{n\log T(n)})$ bits\footnote{Throughout this paper we employ asymptotic notation \cite[Ch.~3.1]{clrs2e} where $f(n)=\mathcal{O}(g(n))$ denotes an asymptotic upper bound on $f(n)$ (i.e., there exist constants $m,n_0>0$ such that $0\leq f(n)\leq m g(n)$ for all $n\geq n_0$), $f(n)=o(g(n))$ denotes an upper bound on $f(n)$ that is not asymptotically tight (i.e., for any constant $m>0$, there exists constant $n_0>0$ such that $0\leq f(n)<m g(n)$ for all $n\geq n_0$), and $f(n)=\omega(g(n))$ denotes a lower bound on $f(n)$ that is not asymptotically tight (i.e., for any constant $m>0$, there exists constant $n_0>0$ such that $0\leq m g(n)<f(n)$ for all $n\geq n_0$).} either results in Alice being detected with high probability or unreliable communication.